Sir Andrew Davis conductor

 Elgar’s masterpiece is a profoundly religious work, but whatever your beliefs, there is a message of ecstatic hope that will move you, leaving you with thoughts of the almighty: Where do we go?
 What becomes of us?
 Do we merge into the collective unconscious?

-Featuring an all-star cast, this rarely performed production of epic proportions, complete with the extraordinary sounds of the MSO Chorus and conducted by the great master of Elgar, Sir Andrew Davis, is a must see event in 2018.
+This rarely performed production of epic proportions features an all-star cast, complete with the extraordinary sounds of the MSO Chorus and conducted by the great master of Elgar, Sir Andrew Davis.

 ‘I first heard this work at the age of 14 and it made the deepest impression on me.
 It’s with great joy that I bring it to the MSO.’
 Sir Andrew Davis, Chief Conductor.

 ‘Angels and demons, purgatory and heaven – Elgar’s Dream of Gerontius has it all, in a stirring oratorio that explores a dying man and his soul’s journey into the afterlife.
 As a member of the chorus we are in the heart of the musical action.
-The chorus plays a number of roles, beginning with friends gathered around the dying man with prayers pleading for his soul.
-The rousing chorus of demons, laughing derisively at the pious, allows us to indulge our theatricality, and as angels praising God, we sing some of the most beautiful choral music ever written.’
+We sing some of the most beautiful choral music ever written.’
 Helen MacLean, Alto, MSO Chorus.

 Melbourne Recital Centre presents Stuart Skelton in solo recital as part of their Great Performers 2018 series.